metagov/gateway/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

 Metagov is a unified API gateway for governance services.
-It's designed to support rapid prototyping of governance systems and experiments across a range of platforms.
+It's designed to support rapid prototyping of governance systems across a range of platforms.

 Currently supported governance services: